Altona–Blankenese railway: History

 The line was opened on 19 May 1867 between Altona and Blankenese, although the only intermediate stations opened at that time were at Klein Flottbek and Bahrenfeld.
 The Othmarschen station was opened on 1 August 1882 with the development of the villa estate (Villenkolonien) of Othmarschen.
 Hochkamp station was built later.

 On 1 December 1883, the extension was opened from Blankenese to Wedel.
 Extension of the line onwards from Blankenese station would have required a tunnel.
 Instead the station was built as a terminal station.
 Between 1911 and 1914 the Blankenese–Marienhöhe Trackless Railway (Gleislose Bahn Blankenese–Marienhöhe), an early trolleybus operation, ran from Blankenese station.

 The Altona–Blankenese section, which had been duplicated by 1900, became part of the network of the Hamburg-Altona Urban and Suburban Railway (Hamburg-Altonaer Stadt- und Vorortbahn) on its establishment in 1906.
 In 1907 the line was electrified with overhead wires at 6.3 kV 25 Hz alternating current.
 It was the first electrified suburban railway in Germany.
 In 1934, the Urban and Suburban Railway was renamed the S-Bahn and converted to direct current operations, using side-contact third rail and a voltage of 1.2 kV.
-Because of Second World War, the conversion took place in two stage in 1940 and 1955.
+Because of Second World War, the conversion took place in two stages in 1940 and 1955.
 During this period, electrification was extended on the Blankenese line, initially, on 14 May 1950, from Blankenese to Sülldorf, with steam trains continuing to Wedel.
 A few months later, on 31 October 1950, Iserbrook station opened.
 On 20 May 1954, electrification was extended to Wedel.

 The entire length of the line is now served by S-Bahn line S1.
 In addition S11 services operate from Altona to Blankenese during the peak hour.
 S1 trains are mainly operated with class 474 Electric multiple units, S11 are operated with class 472 EMUs.